octopusnz/kata_supermarket/README.md

 5. Output the total price of an order (containing multiple items)
 6. Cater for the following pricing scenarios:

-	a.
-An item has a specific price
+	- An item has a specific price
-	b.
-An item has a different price when purchased in quantities of >=x
+	- An item has a different price when purchased in quantities of >=x
-	c.
-An item has a different price when purchased in conjunction with another item
+	- An item has a different price when purchased in conjunction with another item
-	d.
-A customer will receive a fixed price discount when spending >=$y
+	- A customer will receive a fixed price discount when spending >=$y

 Examples of other scenarios to handle: